Zion and Beyond

 I’d come from Zion to Bryce when I traveled here with Peg and Bob maybe 10 years ago.
 But I was in the back of their camper and had limited views.
 This time, seeing the checkerboard cliffs from the front of the car, I was staggered by their beauty.
 Because traffic backed up, I ducked into the bathroom parking lot right before the tunnel.
 A chance to pee and to have a look around.

-My parking karma came online, and we found a spot next to a shuttle stop.
+My parking karma came online, and we found a spot next to a town shuttle stop.
 A ride to the park entrance, walk to the in-park shuttle, and a ride to the top of the canyon.
 Crowded, but I had no problem shaming people into giving up a designated elder seat to Grant.
 I might have muttered once, “Are young people practicing being old?”

 We walked along the riverwalk towards the Narrows, meeting people coming back with their rented waders and wooden walking sticks.
+So crowded: National park as Disneyworld.

 There were marvelous metal cacti sculptures for sale at the restaurant.
 If we had a way to get one home, I’d have put this one in our car.

-Back on the shuttle to Weeping Rock, a steep .4 mile paved walk up to another rock ledge where water drips over the edge.
+Back on the shuttle to Weeping Rock, a steep 0.4 mile paved walk up to another rock ledge where water drips over the edge.
 On the way up, I was startled to see 2-3’ patches of southern maidenhair ferns (Adiantum capillus-veneris) like I have at home.
 Obviously enough water seeps down the little canyon sides to stay warm and wet enough year round.
 Again, Grant found a bench before the final 50’.
 I continued to the stairs up to the end.
 Yellow columbine, ferns, Selagenellaccea species, and other plants clung to the wall.

 I am so glad we are able to do these walks.
 Plus it reminds me that we need to keep walking if we want to travel.